Flajakay/minecraftserverlistphp/README.md

 ## Important Notice
 This project is currently undergoing a complete rewrite and modernization.
-The current PHP-based version will be replaced with a new, more efficient implementation.

-### What's Coming
-The new version will feature:
-- Node.js backend with Express
-- Bootstrap 5 frontend
-- PostgreSQL database for better data integrity and performance
-- Modern API architecture
-- Better scalability for handling thousands of servers
+New version will be released by the end of July 2025.
+Current version is NOT recommended to use in production.

 ## OLD README: